YTGWPAL/ytgwpal-resource-pack/README.md

 # the ytgwpal resource pack
 ## wtf is this
-idk funny minecraft resource pack made by some people in a friend group
+funny resource pack made by some people in a friend group
 ## what wacky stuff is in it?????
 - seizure ore
 - sans